enioka/flowbox-spec/index.rst

 Agent to Agent protocol
 =======================

-Agent to agent protocol is here voluntarily split in two parts :
+Agent to agent protocol is here voluntarily split in two parts, since agent will support both sides of this protocol :
 * Communication as initiated by on agent
 * Pending service of this communication by another agent.